Code-Institute-Submissions/SOMM/README.md

 #### CONTACT
 The contact page consists of the following:
 - title centered "contact us"
-- a nice background image covering the page
+- A nice background image covering the page
-- a list of the contact information with fontawesome icons
+- A list of the contact information with fontawesome icons
-- a form titled "send us a message" with a button to submit the form "send" which inverts color when hovered on. the form is full width on small devices and 50% on larger screens.
+- A form titled "send us a message" with a button to submit the form "send" which inverts color when hovered on. the form is full width on small devices and 50% on larger screens.

 ### **FUTURE FEATURES**
 These are ideas to add in the future but couldnt for the moment due to lack of knowledge.
 - Validation messages for the forms as feedback to the user in paricular the booking form to show availability
-- a section where people can post reviews directly to the site
+- A section where people can post reviews directly to the site

 ## **TECHNOLOGIES USED**
 - [HTML](https://en.wikipedia.org/wiki/HTML) used to structure the content